 - Having a portion of the course library built by academics allows DataCamp to build upon (recent) research, their reputation and their educational experience.

 - A segment of our students is more motivated if the course is taught by a real expert or by one of their open-source heroes.

-We deeply value our course creation partnerships with companies like RStudio and Anaconda.
+We deeply value our course creation partnerships with companies like Anaconda.
 We also believe that we’ll get to build the best collection of data science courses by leveraging a network of individual instructors in addition to these partnerships.
 You may ask: “why not partner with universities to create the course library? or partner with book publishers?”.
 There are many reasons we feel that would be suboptimal.
 First of all, dealing with the legal departments of these organizations would be slow(er), and we don’t like slow.
 Second, we ultimately believe that technological progress in educational platforms can and should empower the individual content creator.
 This has happened in the music industry, to some extent in the entertainment industry and is now happening in the education industry.
 For those interested: a full list of DataCamp’s instructors can be found here.